Bryant Moniz: 2009 season

 In January 2009, Moniz enrolled at the University of Hawaii and joined the Hawaii Warriors football team as a non-scholarship walk-on player.
 Moniz began the 2009 season as Hawaii's third-string quarterback, but won the starting job after quarterbacks Brent Rausch and Greg Alexander were injured.
 Moniz delivered pizzas to pay his school expenses and to support his daughter Cali, becoming "somewhat of a folk hero."
 He played his first game as a starter against Fresno State on October 10, 2009.
 Although Hawaii lost 42–17, Moniz passed for 283 yards, including two touchdowns and two interceptions.
 In his second game as a starter, Moniz passed for 360 yards and rushed for another 32 yards against Idaho.
 Later in the season, Moniz missed three consecutive games because of a tear in his left biceps.
 For the season, Moniz started eight games for the 2009 Hawaii Warriors football team.
 He completed 182 of 319 passes for 2,396 yards and 14 touchdowns.
 With a quarterback rating of 239.6, he ranked 29th nationally during the 2009 college football season.
 He also ranked 32nd in the nation with 251.3 yards of total offense per game.

 2010 season

-Through the first twelve games of the 2010 season, Moniz led the Warriors to a 9–3 record as he completed 287 of 434 passes for 3,934 yards and 28 touchdowns.
-After eight games, he led the nation in passing yards and total offense.
+Moniz led the Warriors to a 10-4 record as he completed 361 of 555 passes for 5,040 yards and 39 touchdowns, both of which led the nation.
 He threw six touchdown passes in a 66–7 win against Charleston Southern on October 2, 2010.
 The following week, he totaled 581 yards of total offense (532 passing yards and 49 rushing yards) in a 41–21 win over Louisiana Tech.
 He led the Warriors to an upset victory over previously unbeaten Nevada on October 16, 2010, as he completed 26 of 36 passes for three touchdowns and no interceptions.